 Boy, have I come a long way.

 When I made my first loaf of bread with this combination I thought I was really stepping out of the box.
 I guess you could say that I was a little naive or maybe even more than just a little.
 Funny, I just thought the two were not a compatible couple.

-These days I love quick breads with the zucchini and carrot combination.
-As always bread with zucchini is super moist and for carrots… they give a little extra flavor.
+These days I love quick bread with the zucchini and carrot combination.
+As always bread with zucchini is super moist and carrots… give a little extra flavor.
 I love it.

 I added a little crumble topping which really completes the bread, with a little sweetness and a nice little crunch.

 Who knows where I will go next with zucchini bread… you never know what other fruits and vegetables will be in the next zucchini breads.